-Many people are unaware of the consequences of losing their teeth or the effects of wearing partial or full dentures upon their jaws and bones.
+Many people are unaware of the consequences of losing their teeth or the effects of wearing partial or full dentures on their jaws and bones.
 When teeth are lost, the surrounding bone immediately begins to shrink [atrophy].
 Implant treatment, for tooth replacement therapy, can be the optimal treatment plan.
 Here are some important facts to take into consideration.

 • At the end of a five-year period, only 40% are still wearing the original partial denture made for them.
 This is not a great testimonial for value and utility.
 Those lucky enough to have a functioning partial denture after 5 years are still losing valuable supporting bone.